QISS-HZB/QuaCCAToo/README.md

 Any contribution or bug report are welcome.

 - To contribute, fork the main branch and make a pull request.
 - We use `hatch/hatchling` as the build backend.
-The other development dependencies include `pytest` and `ruff`.
+The other development dependencies include `pytest`, `ruff`, and `ty`.
 They can be installed by running `pip install -e '.[dev]'` from within the cloned repository.
 See [here](https://qiss-hzb.github.io/QuaCCAToo/installation.html) for details.
 - Properly _document everything_ in details following the `numpy` [docstring format](https://numpydoc.readthedocs.io/en/latest/format.html#docstring-standard).
 - Test your branch by running `pytest` and the tutorial notebooks.
 Feel free to add more tests.
 - Please pay attention to linter warnings (`ruff check`) and format your code with `ruff format`.
+Also recommended is to run `ty check` for type hints.
 - Module level refactors require corresponding changes in the `sphinx` setup, too.
 - Use US-English, not British-English.
 Eg: analyze instead of analyse, color instead of colour, center instead of centre.